-The reporting model for school districts is based on GASB Statement 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, and is updated through GASB Statement 83, Certain Asset Retirement Obligations.
+The reporting model for school districts is based on GASB Statement 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, and is updated through GASB Statement 96, Subscription Based Information Technology Arrangements (SBITAs).
 Florida school districts may use the basic model for financial reporting, which includes management's discussion and analysis (MD&A), basic financial statements and required supplementary information (RSI) other than the MD&A. Descriptions of all components of the basic financial statements can be found in section 2200 of the Codification of Governmental Accounting and Financial Reporting Standards published by the GASB.

 - The MD&A is a component of RSI that precedes the basic financial statements. - The basic financial statements should include 1) government-wide financial statements, 2) fund financial statements and 3) notes to the financial statements. - The government-wide financial statements report information for the government as a whole, except for its fiduciary funds.
 These statements reflect the economic resources measurement focus and the accrual basis of accounting. - The fund financial statements for governmental, proprietary and fiduciary funds follow the government-wide financial statements.
-The governmental and enterprise fund financial statements reflect major funds and combined nonmajor funds rather than a fundtype presentation.
+The governmental and enterprise fund financial statements reflect major funds and combined nonmajor funds rather than a fund-type presentation.
 The fiduciary and proprietary funds continue to use the economic resources measurement focus and accrual basis of accounting, while the governmental fund financial statements are presented using the current financial resources measurement focus and the modified accrual basis of accounting.
-A reconciliation is required to explain the differences between the change in fund balances reported in the fund financial statements and the change in net position reported in the government-wide financial statements.
-The need to reconcile items arises from differences in the measurement focuses and bases of accounting between the financial statements, and certain required eliminations. - The notes to the financial statements are an integral part of the basic financial statements and follow the fund financial statements. - RSI (other than the MD&A) is supplementary financial information that must be presented after the basic financial statements and includes the following: - Budgetary comparisons that include the original and final budgets for the general fund and each major special revenue fund that has a legally adopted annual budget. - The current funded status of other postemployment benefit plans, as of the three most recent actuarial valuation dates. - Notes to the RSI. - For cost-sharing employers, 10-year schedules containing 1) the net pension liability and certain related ratios, and 2) if applicable, information about statutorily or contractually required contributions, contributions to the pension plan and related ratios.
+A reconciliation is required to explain the differences between the change in fund balances reported in the fund financial statements.
+The need to reconcile items arises from differences in the measurement focuses and bases of accounting between the financial statements, and certain required eliminations. - The notes to the financial statements are an integral part of the basic financial statements and follow the fund financial statements. - RSI (other than the MD&A) is supplementary financial information that must be presented after the basic financial statements and includes budgetary comparisons (between budgeted and actual) for the general fund and each major special revenue fund that has a legally adopted budget, pension plan information, other postemployment benefit plan schedules and notes to the RSI.